diptiaswath/usedCarPricesPrediction/README.md

 ![A graph of a distribution of price Description automatically generated](images/cd99e3427452efaa59af4405e46775d8.jpeg)

--   Missing Values – Dropped entries with missing values.
+-   Dropped entries with missing values.
 This further reduced the data-set with the number of rows/entries as 31278.

 ![](images/dba32d43d5ea47f1b76e010a729fbe80.jpeg)